LookWise: Knowing When and Where to Look for Fine-Grained Visual Reasoning in Multimodal Large Language Models: Experiment

-We provide qualitative examples ( \autoref{fig:case_bag}--\autoref{fig:case_stroller}) to demonstrate how our semantic-visual fusion effectively resolves challenging queries.
+We provide qualitative examples (\autoref{fig:case_bag}--\autoref{fig:case_stroller}) to demonstrate how LookWise knows where to look for challenging queries.

-\textbf{Fine-Grained and Small Object Perception.} Small visual details are inherently compressed and easily lost in standard global low-resolution views.
+\textbf{Fine-Grained and Small Object Perception.} Small visual details are easily compressed or lost in standard global low-resolution views.
 For instance, identifying a minute ``spider'' logo on a sail or a low-contrast bag in a dimly lit street (\autoref{fig:case_bag}) is highly challenging for baseline models.
-SvfEye solves this by decoupling the core textual targets (``blue sail'', ``bag'') and fusing them with visual spatial features to accurately localize these subtle objects.
-By extracting and fusing these high-resolution local crops back into the global context, Our framework integrates local visual context with global context, preserving the necessary fine-grained features for accurate prediction.
+LookWise addresses this by extracting the core textual targets (``blue sail'', ``bag'') and using them to localize subtle query-relevant regions.
+The resulting high-resolution observations preserve the fine-grained features needed for accurate prediction.

-\textbf{Multi-Target Spatial Reasoning.} Questions requiring relative position comprehension often cause severe attention drift in standard models, leading them to focus on a single dominant object or irrelevant background noise.
-When asking whether a ``baby stroller'' is to the left or right of a ``person in orange'' (\autoref{fig:case_stroller}), our method explicitly decouples the two entities to prevent this bias.
-Each textual target is individually fused with the spatial attention map to generate a corresponding bounding box.
-The resulting regions are then merged through a spatial union operation to obtain a unified, noise-free local view that covers both subjects.
-This localized region is subsequently integrated with the global context, preserving the precise spatial relationship while filtering out visual distractors, ultimately enabling more reliable spatial reasoning.
+\textbf{Multi-Target Spatial Reasoning.} Questions requiring relative position comprehension often cause severe attention drift in standard models, leading them to focus on a single dominant object or irrelevant background.
+When asking whether a ``baby stroller'' is to the left or right of a ``person in orange'' (\autoref{fig:case_stroller}), LookWise explicitly decouples the two entities.
+Each textual target produces a corresponding bounding box, and the boxes are merged through a spatial union operation to obtain a local view that covers both subjects.
+This localized observation preserves their relative spatial relation while filtering out distractors, enabling more reliable spatial reasoning.